-See page 58 for how to adjust seatbacks.
+See page 58 for how to adjust the seat-backs.

 Reclining the seat-back too far can result in serious injury or death in a crash.

 Adjust the seat-back to an upright position, and sit well back in the seat.